Posts tagged ‘food history’

 Will you carve a pumpkin for Halloween?
 Jack-o’-lanterns as we know them today are rooted in European traditions.
 In Ireland and Scotland, people used turnips and potatoes to make scary faces that would frighten evil spirits.
 When immigrants from these countries came to America they began using pumpkins, a native fruit.

-The pumpkin pie as we know it today evolved from early recipes that arrived in the America from England and France.
+The modern-day pumpkin pie evolved from early recipes that arrived in the America from England and France.
 Pumpkins (called “pompons” in French) were stuffed with sweet fillings or were served in a pie crust along with apples.
 By the mid-nineteenth century the custard-style pumpkin pie (with a bottom crust and no top crust) was a familiar “Yankee” delicacy.
 This excerpt from the “The Pumpkin” by John Greenleaf Whittier (1850) pretty much sums up how we feel about this gorgeous gourd:

 Then thanks for thy present!— none sweeter or better